krzemienski/awesome-from-stars/README.md

 * [igolaizola/vidai](https://github.com/igolaizola/vidai): RunwayML Gen2 and Gen3 unofficial client to generate videos using AI
 * [HeZhang1994/video-audio-tools](https://github.com/HeZhang1994/video-audio-tools): To process/edit video and audio with Python+FFmpeg. [简单实用] 基于Python+FFmpeg的视频和音频的处理/剪辑。
 * [nytimes/video-captions-api](https://github.com/nytimes/video-captions-api): Agnostic API to generate captions for media assets across different transcription services.
-* [pixop/video-compare](https://github.com/pixop/video-compare): Split screen video comparison tool using FFmpeg and SDL2
+* [pixop/video-compare](https://github.com/pixop/video-compare): Split-screen video comparison tool using FFmpeg and SDL2
 * [bergkamp/video-comparison-player](https://github.com/bergkamp/video-comparison-player): 🎦 Video comparison player for Mac and Windows, built using Electron
 * [AK1194/Video-Compression-motion-estimation-block-video-encoder](https://github.com/AK1194/Video-Compression-motion-estimation-block-video-encoder): This repository is about video compression, and more specifically about the motion estimation block (ME block) of a video encoder.
 It is a research project for developing an efficient motion estimation algorithm, so that the video compression technology can keep pace with the high frame rate videos and high resolution videos.
 * [cheezos/video-compressor](https://github.com/cheezos/video-compressor): A graphical video compressor, compress videos to any file size!